-Alternatively, the Capital One Spark Miles for Business (review) offers 2x Spark miles per dollar spent.
+Alternatively, the Capital One Spark Miles for Business (review) (Rates & Fees) offers 2x Spark miles per dollar spent.
 Capital One miles can be redeemed for one cent each toward the cost of a travel purchase, or can be transferred to over a dozen airline and hotel partners, mostly at a 1:1 ratio.

 Are you willing to pay an annual fee?

 Once you’ve decided how you want to be rewarded, the next step is deciding if you’re willing to get a credit card with an annual fee.
 I know a lot of people are hesitant to get cards with annual fees, though if you spend any sort of significant amount on credit cards, I’d highly recommend it.

 Why?
 Cards with annual fees are likely to have much bigger welcome bonuses (which can offset annual fees), are more likely to have no foreign transaction fees, and are more likely to have better bonus categories (and earn you more points or cash back), etc.

 But don’t worry, even if you’re not willing to pay an annual fee, there are still some good options out there.
 For example, The Blue Business® Plus Credit Card from American Express (review) has no annual fee (Rates & Fees) and offers 2x Membership Rewards points on the first $50,000 spent every calendar year (1x after that).
 This makes it one of the best cards for everyday spending.